-A U.S. federal mandate stipulated that every healthcare facility with Medicare funding must store patient information electronically.
+A U.S. federal mandate stipulates that every healthcare facility with Medicare funding must store patient information electronically.
 Consequently, a sharp increase in hospital computer systems in which this information is stored and accessed has emerged.

 Characteristics of Healthcare Information Systems

-Healthcare Information Systems
+Types of Healthcare Information Systems

-1. Electronic Medical Record (EMR) and Electronic Health Record (EHR)
+Electronic Medical Record (EMR) and Electronic Health Record (EHR)

 EMR and EHR systems replace paper patient records.
 The medical information on each patient is collected and stored electronically.
-These records include patient health information, test results, doctor and specialist visits, healthcare treatments.
+These records include patient health information, test results, doctor and specialist visits, and healthcare treatments.

-2. Practice Management Software
+Practice Management Software

 Information systems assist healthcare facilities and personnel with the management of daily operations of the facility.
-This includes scheduling of patients and medical services billing.
-Regardless of their size from single practice doctors to huge multi-center hospitals, all healthcare providers utilize practice management systems.
+This includes the scheduling of patients and the billing of medical services.
+Regardless of their size, from single practice doctors to huge multi-center hospitals, all healthcare providers utilize practice management systems.

 Master Patient Index (MPI)

 The software of this healthcare information system connects patient records to more than one database.
 The MPI contains records for any patient registered at a healthcare organization.
 MPI creates an index on all the records for that patient.
 MPIs reduce duplicate patient records and avoid inaccurate patient information that could result in patient claim denials.

-5. Remote Patient Monitoring (RPM)
+Remote Patient Monitoring (RPM)